SCVi’s approach to the college admissions process is driven by the following question:

-Our upper school learners spend time getting to better know who they are, where their passions lie, and how to find the college that best fits their goals.
+Our Upper School learners spend time getting to better know who they are, where their passions lie, and how to find the college that best fits their goals.

 College and University A-G Ready

-The result is that all graduates of SCVi are prepared to apply to a 4-year-college.
+The result is that all graduates of SCVi are prepared to apply to a four-year-college.
 Many of our seniors are accepted to most or all of the colleges they apply to due to our personalized counseling.

-The Role of (IB) International Baccalaureate
+The Role of International Baccalaureate (IB)

 Concurrent Enrollment in a Community College

 Some learners opt to take classes at the local community college in 11th or 12th grade.
 Learners can take classes that might not be offered at SCVi and also get accustomed to being on a college campus, earn college credit, and receive a weighted GPA.